valkyrjaio/application/README.md

 ------------

 > **Note:** This repository contains the application code of the Valkyrja framework.
-> If you want to see the core source framework code, visit the [Valkyrja Framework repository][Valkyrja Framework repository].
+> If you want to see the core source framework code, visit the [Valkyrja Framework repository][github framework repo].

 [Valkyrja][Valkyrja] is a PHP framework for web and console applications.